Bakery style white chocolate raspberry muffins with crumble on top, ever wondered how to make them? Me too!

-I have tried and failed so that you don’t have to.
+I have tried and failed so many times now.
+Which is good news for you, because then you don’t have to.
 I love it when they are full at the top since it’s my favourite part of the muffin.
 I love to break off the full top and devour it.
 But ever so often I get so disappointed.
-Either it’s big but dry or really moist, but petite.
+Either it’s big but dry or really moist, but too petite.

 Crumbles on top